kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/translate.md

     ///
     ```

-* Backticks are meant to stay as backticks; they are used for formatting both inline code and code blocks.
+* Backticks.
+They are meant to stay as backticks; they are used for formatting both inline code and code blocks.
 * The syntax for including external content.
 This is anything on the same line as `-8<-`, or on the lines between two `-8<-` on separate lines.

 The following items _should_ be translated:

+* Link text.
+In link syntax, the text comes before the URL, and is enclosed in brackets, as in `[Link text](URL)`.
+Standard Markdown links should appear in Weblate as `[Link text]{1}`, where `1` is the position of the link in the string with reference to other possible links.
-* Reference link text, as in `[Link text][link-content]`.
+* Reference link text.
+For example, `Link text` would be translated in the following: `[Link text][link-content]`.
 * The admonition titles and content.
 As shown below, "Title" and "Content." should be translated.
 See above for information on the syntax.

     ```markdown